25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From Marcie of Marcie in Mommyland

-If you are looking for a quaint New England town full of independent shops and restaurants, but where you can still get your Starbucks fix, head to Portland, Maine!
+If you are looking for a quaint New England city full of independent shops and restaurants, but where you can still get your Starbucks fix, head to Portland, Maine!

 READ NEXT